nkuppan/nkuppan/README.md

 I currently work at <b>Trimble Inc</b> as a Software engeering lead.

 I'm passionate about coding and creating useful application.
-I also strive to contribute to the Android community; I enjoy publishing open source code and writing blog posts.
+I also strive to contribute to the Android community.
+I enjoy publishing open source code and writing blog posts.

 You can also find me on: